 No creature's true nature (their race, type, or origin) can be discerned through any power or ritual.
-Sometimes the attempt obviously (or spectacularly) failes, while other times the result is whatever would be most benefitial to the subject, such as a divination revealing a vampire as a mortal or an elf as human.
+Sometimes the attempt fails obviously (or spectacularly), while other times the result is whatever would be most beneficial to the target, such as a divination revealing a vampire as a mortal or an elf as human.